Turbo-Turtles/Turbo-Turtles/README.md

 New custom messages and services can be defined here.

-To imported like this: \
+Can be imported like this: \
 `from turtlebot3_interfaces.msg import ...` \
 `from turtlebot3_interfaces.srv import ...`